-The first way is to buy it brand new.
-You can go to the nearest music instrument store which generally has a selection of everything, or you can go to a speciality store that only deals with one type or family of instruments.
-Different brands and models cater to different budgets.
+The first way is to buy it brand new from a store.
+You can go to the nearest music instrument store which generally has a selection of everything.
+Or you can also visit an e-store similar to Gough and Davy from the convenience of your home to learn about the various options available to you.
+Other than these, you can also go to a speciality store that only deals with one type or family of instruments.
+Remember that different brands and models cater to different budgets.

 The benefit of buying it brand new is that you are committing to seeing it through.
 People develop an attachment to things they own, and this can be a good motivator when you are in your slumps.
 Buying it first also makes it easier to sell when you want to upgrade.
 There is always a market for second-hand instruments, and with pricier items like the saxophone, you could sell it without losing too much money.

 The second way is to buy a second-hand unit.
 Buying your instrument second hand is significantly cheaper, especially for large instruments.
 There are places like Dawkes Musical Instruments that buy, sell, and repair brass instruments.

 The benefit of buying a second-hand model is that you can switch instruments if you feel like you do not fit with the instrument.
 For some people, the lung capacity needed to play brass instruments is too much of a hurdle.
 That could lead you to other instruments that may highlight your personal, and possibly untapped, strength.
 You could sell the second-hand one afterwards, but it might not sell as well as the brand new unit.
 You could also gift it to extended family or donate it to a local charity without feeling too attached.

 Rent it for a period